-At Crowne Plaza, water is mainly used for guests rooms and outlets kitchens.
-To implement water-saving measures, Crowne Plaza has implemented water consumption monitoring system to track water consumption.
-Besides, it has installed water-saving taps in kitchens and washrooms to reduce water consumption.
+Water-saving measures have been implemented at Crowne Plaza, with a water consumption monitoring system in place to track water usage.
+Water-saving taps have been installed in kitchens and washrooms to reduce water consumption.

-Crowne Plaza deploys the concept of waste management in its operation for proper waste handling.
-The drop off points of recyclable items such as cardboards, newspapers, office papers, glasses, metal, plastic, aluminium cans and cooking oil and grease are established in different areas of the Crowne Plaza.
-Hazardous materials are disposed at an approved hazardous waste disposal facility by original suppliers or professional companies appointed by Crowne Plaza.
+Waste management is an important aspect of Crowne Plaza's operation.
+Drop-off points for recyclable items such as cardboards, newspapers, office papers, glass, metal, plastic, aluminium cans and cooking oil and grease have been established throughout the hotel.
+Hazardous materials are disposed of at approved facilities by original suppliers or professional companies appointed by Crowne Plaza.